Hi, here are some Food Guidelines and Suggestions for Dr Hulda Clark’s Parasite Cleanse.

 Salad Nicoise- Lettuce leaves, olives, soft boiled eggs, flakes goat cheese.

-Walnut, Pear and Goats cheese Salad; green leaves, use just a quarter of a pear cut into tiny pieces of you require something sweet, lots of walnuts, and warm grilled goats cheese and lots of fresh leaves.
+Walnut, avocado and goats cheese ( or vegan cheese) salad; green leaves, have an avocado, lots of walnuts, and warm grilled goats cheese ( or ceubed vegan cheese) and lots of fresh leaves.

-Courgette, goats cheese and basil Frittata- Use some garlic when frying courgette- delicious with salad.
+Courgette, goats cheese and basil Frittata- Use some garlic/ onion ( if you wish) when frying courgette- delicious with salad.

 Brown Rice - instead of white rice